SLAM-Former: Putting SLAM into One Transformer: SLAM-Former

 \subsection{Training Strategy}

-The training strategy is designed to enable a single transformer to handle both frontend and backend SLAM functionalities, as illustrated in~\cref{fig:train}.
-We jointly train SLAM-Former across three modes, each corresponding to a different input–output relationship, within a single iteration.
+The training strategy is designed to enable a single transformer to support both frontend and backend SLAM functionalities, as illustrated in~\cref{fig:train}.
+We jointly train SLAM-Former in three modes, each corresponding to a distinct input–output configuration, within a single iteration.

+Batched training under causal, mixed, and full attention is mathematically equivalent to the corresponding inference configurations: (1) frontend inference with accumulated KV caches, (2) frontend inference with mixed KV caches from backend and frontend, and (3) backend inference with full attention.